 Dark water stains are difficult to remove from wood.
 However, by gently bleaching the wood with a diluted household bleach solution, you may be able to erase troublesome stains.
 Be sure to wear waterproof gloves for this method since bleach is caustic.

-Create a solution of 50 percent cool water and 50 percent bleach.
+Create a solution of 50-percent cool water and 50-percent bleach.

 Allow the bleached wood to fully dry.
+This may take as long as a day or two, depending on the weather.

 Assess the results.
-If a stronger solution is needed, change the mix to 25 percent water and 75 percent bleach and reapply.
+If a stronger solution is needed, change the mix to 25-percent water and 75-percent bleach and reapply.

 Remove Stubborn Black Water Stains With Oxalic Acid